 Born and brought up in Gurgaon (India), I obtained my Bachelor’s degree in arts from Punjab University and my MBA from Indira Gandhi National Open University, New Delhi (IGNOU).
 I have three brothers and three sisters.
 My wife is Chander Kiran Choudhry who has a Masters Degree in Sanskrit.
 I am blessed with a son, Krishan Rajesh Chaudhary.
 Krishan Rajesh is a Fellow of the Institute of Chartered Accountants of India with an MBA from IGNOU, and above all he is an author and astrologer.
 Rajesh is married to Tanisha and is blessed with a son (Vishnu Kant) and a daughter (Vrinda).
+As you all know, my wife, my son and my daughter-in-law Tanisha have contributed to my work over the years.
+My son became an astrologer and author while my wife and Tanisha continue to manage the remedial measures administration of our Jyotish services.
+I sincerely acknowledge their contributions.
 I joined a spiritual organization in my childhood with my father at the age of 10 years.
 This organization aimed at preaching the teachings of Ramayana for peace, spiritual attainment and universal brotherhood.

 Brief professional details before entering the field of Astrology.